-On today’s date in 1887, the Canadian Pacific Railway’s (CPR) 4,700-kilometre main line opened to public traffic about 18 months after the last spike was driven in at Craigellachie, B.C.
-CPR trains had been running across Canada for a year, but passengers were now able to ride directly to the Vancouver coastline.
+On today’s date in 1887, the Canadian Pacific Railway (CPR) opened its 4,700-kilometre main line to public traffic about 18 months after the last spike was driven in at Craigellachie, B.C.

-In 2005, the CPR was featured on the Royal Canadian Mint’s $8 Silver coin set, marking the 120th anniversary of the historic railway.
-The CPR will also be featured on the Mint’s annual $15 Fine silver coin — the eighth in the series, dubbed Building the Canadian Pacific Railway — later this year.
+The CPR was also featured on the Mint’s annual $15 Fine silver coin — the eighth in the series, dubbed Building the Canadian Pacific Railway — in 2015.

-The reverse design, by Canadian artist John Mantha, pays tribute to the 30,000 workers who helped complete the transcontinental railway project with a scene embodying the arduous nature of laying railroad tracks through the mountains.
+The reverse design, by Canadian artist John Mantha, pays tribute to the 30,000 workers who helped complete the transcontinental railway project – one of the monumental achievements of post-Confederation Canada – with a scene embodying the arduous nature of laying railroad tracks through the mountains.
 Two navigators are driving a spike while another worker hauls gravel to fill the gaps between railway ties.
-The coin commemorates one of the monumental achievements of post-Confederation Canada – the construction of a trans-continental railway.